Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Constrained Optimization

 \subsection{Condition of Constraint Exclusion}

-Although we have two state and two control constraints from \eqref{eq:constraint_equations}, there are 15 constraint combinations in total that can be activated.
+Although we have two state and two control constraints from \eqref{eq:state_control_constraint}, there are 15 constraint combinations in total that can be activated.
 In this section, we show that it is only possible for a subset of the constraints to be active within an unconstrained solution.
 Therefore, it is not necessary to consider all the cases in the constrained problem.
-In what follows, we delve deeper into the nature of the uncontrolled optimal arc to derive useful information about the possible existence of constraint activation within the control zone. \begin{customlem}{1} If $v_i(t_i^m)$ is not fixed, then
+In what follows, we delve deeper into the nature of the uncontrolled optimal solution to derive useful information about the possible existence of constraint activation within the control zone.